idealprojectgroup/git-workshop/README.md

 The git-workshop will teach us some things about git workflow.

-One thing abut git is there are many ways to do the same thing.
+One thing about git is there are many ways to do the same thing.